apvarun/apvarun.com/src/pages/lets-talk-about-css-subgrids/index.md

 date: "2019-06-09"
 ---

-CSS Subgrid is a part fo <a href="https://www.w3.org/TR/css-grid-2/" taregt="_blank">CSS Grid Level 2 Spec</a> by CSS working group.
+CSS Subgrid is a part of <a href="https://www.w3.org/TR/css-grid-2/" target="_blank">CSS Grid Level 2 Spec</a> by CSS working group.
 It solves a common use case which wasn't so obvious when grids were launched.
-Lets dig deep into what it is!
+Let's dig deep into what it is!

-CSS grids are primary used for building complex layours for the web.
-And when you start building such layouts, there would be use-cases where you would want to use grids for child compoennts as well.
+CSS grids are primary used for building complex layouts for the web.
+And when you start building such layouts, there would be use-cases where you would want to use grids for child components as well.
 This is great!
 But there is one non-obvious thing that happens when you do so.

 Each time you write `display: grid`, a new grid context is created which is totally unaware of the parent grid.